Childminder Guides > Early Years Safety Blog > Staying Safe in Winter

 **Remind parents that you take their child outside to play and learn every day and ask them to provide a winter coat their child can move around in - not one that makes them look like the Michelin man and restricts movement.
 Gloves in pockets – scarf down sleeve – hat in hood and they are never lost!

-We ask our parents to send all children in thick tights – yes, the boys as well.
+**In our early years setting, we ask our parents to send all children in thick tights – yes, the boys as well.
 We don’t want ‘taking off socks’ battles and we need to keep tiny toes warm on our wooden floors.

-There are lots of hazards when considering children’s winter clothing – scarves and hood strings can strangle – gloves can tangle and hurt fingers – boots can be too tight and make feet sore – shoes can be slippery underneath and not give children purchase on ice and snow.
+Risk assessment: there are lots of hazards when considering children’s winter clothing – scarves and hood strings can strangle – gloves can tangle and hurt fingers – boots can be too tight and make feet sore – shoes can be slippery underneath and not give children purchase on ice and snow.
 Keep an eye on children’s winter clothing and let parents know if you have any concerns.

-Think about what children are wearing during the colder weather at sleep time as well, especially if your children sleep outside through the year.
-Make sure they can kick off layers if they are getting too hot and check them regularly to ensure feet and hands are tucked in and warm.
+**Think about what children are wearing during the colder weather at sleep time as well, especially if your children sleep outside through the year.
 Experts advise that we should avoid quilts, pillows and sheepskins because they are associated with suffocation deaths.

-Keep a close eye on the children when they are playing and learning in the colder weather – if they are not moving around very much or if they are starting to shiver, bring them inside and warm them up.
-Teach the children the difference between being warm enough and cold – talk to them about their hands or feet being cold and how we warm them up slowly so we don’t damage the skin.
+**Keep a close eye on the children when they are playing and learning in the colder weather – if they are not moving around very much or if they are starting to shiver, bring them inside and warm them up.
+Teach the children the difference between being warm enough and cold – talk to them about their hands or feet being cold and how we warm them up slowly, so we don’t damage the skin.

 **You might find it useful to plan some winter themed activities which teach children about hot and cold, reminding them that the fires and radiators are hot this time of year and the floors might be cold.

-Don’t forget to plan lots of active outside play so children stay warm and watch for symptoms of hypothermia such as shivering, lips going blue, slurred speech, clumsiness, lack of coordination or confusion.
-Some of our favourite active games are: obstacle courses, riding on the bikes and scooters, music and movement outside, jumping and skipping, bouncing up and down the hopscotch and going on a mitten hunt.
+**Some of our favourite active games are obstacle courses, riding on the scooters, music and movement outside, jumping and skipping, bouncing up and down the hopscotch and going on a mitten hunt.

 Don’t have an account?
 Register free today